Pinterest Pixel

 John Michaloudis

-In this guide, I’ll walk you through everything you need to know to calculate compound interest semiannually using Excel.
+In this guide, I will show you how to calculate compound interest semiannually using Excel.

 Key Takeaways:

-Semiannual compounding means interest is added twice a year, which helps wealth grow faster than annual compounding.
+Semiannual compounding means interest is added twice a year.
 The formula for calculating future value is:

 FV = P (1 + r/n)^(nt)